Updated May 2021

 If you look hard enough, the Big D flaunts a vast selection of vintage finds.
 There’s a certain retro vibe to the Southwest in general, and we love hunting for pieces for a themed party, or to pair with a new outfit, or to be more sustainable.
 Whatever the reasoning, put your thrifting pants on and dive into these hot spots with vintage selections.

-Crossroads joined Deep Ellum at the end of 2019, sitting right on Main Street, but while it might be one of the newest vintage shops for Dallas, for one of us, it brought a wave of nostalgia.
+Crossroads is one of the newer vintage shops in Dallas, but for one of us, it brought a wave of nostalgia.
 Founded in 1991 and one of the original resale fashion retailers, Crossroads hails from California, where one of us grew up, so we fondly remember the days of trading out various pairs of jeans and Juicy tracksuits at Crossroads.
-We love it for inexpensive, but trendy designer or seasonal pieces to have some fun with...and no piece is older than 2 years.
+We love it for inexpensive but trendy designer or seasonal pieces to have some fun with...and no piece is older than 2 years.
 We could spend hours rummaging through the racks of men's and women's clothing, accessories and shoes, but to help, they hang some of their best pieces on the wall!

 You can sell to Crossroads too, any day of the week without an appointment.
 You can even download the Crossroads Trading app to check the line before going!
 In return for your hand-me-downs, Crossroads pays 30% of the value in cash or 50% in trade, so if you love vintage shopping, you can continue to recycle out clothing.